loreg123/Sciencefair/README.md

     }
   }

-  // Determine the result based on the majority of 'yes' answers on odd or even questions var resultText = "Based on your answers, you are ";
+  var resultText = "Based on your answers, you are ";
   if (totalYesEvens > totalYesOdds) {
     resultText += "mostly introverted.";